GitJuski/Linux-servers/h5-GJ(In progress).md

 ![62](Screenshots/5/62.png)

 There I went to the domain list and advanced domain tab.
 The host dig output shows two A records just like in the advanced dns tab.
-The dig output also shows a number 1800 which refers to the 30 min TTL (Time To Live) on the advanced tab.
-Both outputs also display the codehammer.shop websites IP address 172.232.159.80.
+The dig output also shows the number 1800 which refers to the 30 min TTL (Time To Live) on the advanced tab.
+Both outputs also display the codehammer.shop website's IP address 172.232.159.80.
 Then the dig output shows the query time and the destination of the query.
-The server in question is Elisa's dns server and the information was queried from there.
+The server in question is Elisa's DNS server and the information was queried from there.

 ![63](Screenshots/5/63.png)